 Stepping inside of Nasir al-Molk Mosque is nothing but a glorious experience.
-The mosque is more than 130 years old and serves both as an ode to art and religious masterpiece.
+The mosque is more than 130 years old and serves both as an ode to art and as a religious masterpiece.
 You shouldn’t miss it!

 Luckily on that day, there was more sunshine, so I could fully experience the place.
-Entering the mosque leads you through the most stunning examples of Iranian craftmanship.
+Entering the mosque leads you through the most stunning examples of Iranian craftsmanship.